-Participation by Teleconference/Videoconference During In-Person or Hybrid Proceedings
+Participation by Teleconference/Videoconference During In-Person Proceedings

-- 65.76.
-Although the Board may accommodate the reasonable requests of parties to participate via teleconference/videoconference if they are unable to attend during in-person Proceedings or hybrid Proceedings as may be required under Rules 73-75, there are significant technical and practical limits to these types of participation, and the Board cannot guarantee that functional teleconference/videoconference participation will be available in all cases.
-If the Board determines teleconference/videoconference capability is not feasible or would compromise the ability of all parties and the Board to participate fully and effectively in the Proceedings, the Board may, by Board Order, decline requests from parties wanting to attend by teleconference/videoconference and may require in-person attendance at the Proceeding. - 66.77.
-Parties hoping to rely on teleconference/videoconference participation during an upcoming in-person Proceeding must advise the Board well in advance of their request and should be aware that, even if the Board allows for such attendance, if teleconference/videoconference capability fails at any point during an in-person Proceeding, the Board may continue the Proceeding in the absence of parties attending via teleconference/videoconference as set out in Rules 787868 and 797969.
+- 66. Although the Board may accommodate the reasonable requests of parties to participate via teleconference/videoconference if they are unable to attend during in-person Proceedings, there are significant technical and practical limits to these types of participation, and the Board cannot guarantee that functional teleconference/videoconference participation will be available in all cases.
+If the Board determines teleconference/videoconference capability is not feasible or would compromise the ability of all parties and the Board to participate fully and effectively in the Proceedings, the Board may, by Board Order, decline requests from parties wanting to attend by teleconference/videoconference and may require in-person attendance at the Proceeding. - 67.
+Parties hoping to rely on teleconference/videoconference participation during an upcoming in-person Proceeding must advise the Board well in advance of their request and should be aware that, even if the Board allows for such attendance, if teleconference/videoconference capability fails at any point during an in-person Proceeding, the Board may continue the Proceeding in the absence of parties attending via teleconference/videoconference as set out in Rules 68 and 69.